 The air pollution impact on each racial or ethnic minority group—Black, Hispanic and Asian people—persisted even when the researchers controlled for the state in which people resided or for whether they lived in an urban or rural region.
 And the disproportionate pollution impact held among people of color as a group regardless of household income.

-The researchers also break down the relative source-exposure trends for each minority group, compared with those for white people.
-Hispanic and Asian people are exposed to higher-than-average concentrations of fine-particle emissions from most of the types of sources than white people, the analysis shows.
+The researchers also break down the relative source-exposure trends for each minority group, compared with those for white people, whose overall exposure is lower than the national average.
+Hispanic and Asian people are exposed to higher-than-average concentrations of fine-particle emissions from most of the different source types, the analysis shows.
 For Black people, the exposure disadvantage holds across all 14 groups of emission sources.
-The results were published in April 2021 in Science Advances.

 “When we started this project, we were thinking that we would see what the main sources of air pollution are behind this injustice—and then we could say, ‘We can fix those and solve this problem,’” says study leader Christopher W. Tessum, an environmental engineer at the University of Illinois at Urbana-Champaign.
 “What we found instead is that it’s actually almost all of the source types of air pollution that are causing the disparity.
 It’s really just everything that’s stacked against people of color and exposing them more to air pollution.”